Viiic98/simple_shell/README.md

 1. Decide to type a command in interactive or non-interactive mode.

 2. If you decide an interactive mode, you must run the compilated file with the statement "./compilatedfilename"

+3. If you decide an non-interactive mode, you must run the compilated file with your command.

+Example : echo "/bin/ls" | ./hsh